Appdynamics/url-monitoring-extension/README.md

 ## Pre-requisites
 1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.
+2. This extension uses Java 11 as some of the vulnerability fixes needed Java 11.
-2. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 8` to build the extension artifact from source.
+3. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 11` to build the extension artifact from source.
 You can check the java version used in maven using command `mvn -v` or `mvn --version`.
-If your maven is using some other java version then please download java 8 for your platform and set JAVA_HOME parameter before starting maven.
+If your maven is using some other java version then please download java 11 for your platform and set JAVA_HOME parameter before starting maven.

 ## Installation
 1. Clone the "url-monitoring-extension" repo using `git clone <repoUrl>` command.